VgHost-26/nubiweather/README.md

-# NubiWeather
+# NubiWeather React JS

 ## Features
 - Current weather for choosen city
 - Weather forecast for next week
-- Weather forecast for upcoming hours (currently only on desktop)
+- Weather forecast for upcoming hours
 - Dynamic Day/Nigh theme

 ## How to run it